 - Use consumer-friendly terms when describing the change process and work efforts.

-- The process for change management may be viewed as inefficient to the untrained eye.
+- The process of change management may be viewed as inefficient by the untrained eye.
 When conducting stakeholder analyses or change readiness sessions – explain the why behind each approach.

 - Further, use basic language to explain each process (i.e. stakeholder analysis is a conversation with key decision makers to determine if they are supportive of the project or not and perhaps, why they are or are not supportive).